Hélder Câmara

-Hélder Pessoa Câmara (Note: Portuguese: /pt/.)
+Hélder Pessoa Câmara (Note: /pt-br/.)
 (7 February 1909 – 27 August 1999) was a Brazilian Catholic prelate who served as Archbishop of Olinda and Recife from 1964 to 1985 during the military dictatorship in Brazil.
 He was declared a Servant of God in 2015.

 A self-identified socialist, Câmara was an advocate of liberation theology.
 He did social and political work for the poor and for human rights and democracy during the military regime.
 Câmara preached for a church closer to the disfavoured people.
 He is quoted as having said, "When I give food to the poor, they call me a saint.
 When I ask why they are poor, they call me a communist."

 Early life and education

 Câmara was born on 7 February 1909, in Fortaleza, Ceará, in the poor Northeast Region of Brazil.
 His father was an accountant and his mother was a primary school teacher.
 He was educated in local Catholic schools and entered seminary in 1923.